CrimsonAS/gtkplatform/README.md

 that there is a significant amount of duplicate work going on here: any new development has to be solved in (at least) two major toolkits.

-So with this background, we get to the situation that lead to this project: frustration with a myriad of bad, very user-visible bugs on Linux like variances in how high DPI is dealt with, font sizing and selection that wasn't identical, black flicker on resizing, bad trackpad scroll behaviour, the reliance of Qt applications on xwayland rather than being first class Wayland citizens, etc.
+So with this background, we get to the situation that lead to this project.
+A while ago, I moved from macOS back to Linux as my day to day desktop system, and quickly experienced frustration with a myriad of bad, very user-visible bugs on Linux like variances in how high DPI is dealt with, font sizing and selection that wasn't identical, black flicker on resizing, bad trackpad scroll behaviour, the reliance of Qt applications on xwayland rather than being first class Wayland citizens, etc.